Rami24t/colors/README.md

+# A React-ColorApp-Project using Javascript, React.js, HTML5, and CSS3...

+## Live version:

 # React Router Color Factory

 The goal of this exercise will be to use React Router to build an app that lets you view colors and add new colors.